KING ABDULAZIZ SCHOOL

 Further benefits of the MYP are:

 Overall, the MYP is especially designed to help adolescents adjust to life in the 21st century.
 It is a difficult time for these young people as they learn to cope with a constantly-changing and increasingly-interconnected world.
-The MYP provides them with the knowledge and skills they need as they grow, helping the students to find a sense of belonging.
+The MYP provides students with the knowledge and skills they need as they grow, helping them to find a sense of belonging.
 The MYP emphasizes, through the Learner Profile, the physical, intellectual, social, emotional and ethical development of the whole person.

 Six broad themes provide the basis for international mindedness and global engagement.
 They are called Global Contexts which answer the following questions: